 Cincinnati/Northern Kentucky International Airport (CVG) with local Transportation Security Administration (TSA) collaboration is using live and empiric data to identify irregularities at the security checkpoint.
 Thanks to BlipTrack technology, this recently awarded Skytrax best world airport serving 5-10 million passengers is experiencing better resource utilisation and smoother passenger processing.

 In 2016, CVG achieved its best ranking in the 21-year history of the U.S. Department of Transportation airfare report.
 It also experienced its highest passenger traffic volume since 2005, with almost seven million passengers passing through this international transport hub.

-To keep the passenger experience positive, even as carrier and traveler numbers continue to rise, the airport implemented BlipTrack queue and flow technology at TSA checkpoints during 2014.
-The airport was the first in the United States to utilize this solution, which allows them to measure, understand and improve the traveler experience, and to better plan and allocate resources in cooperation with TSA.
+To keep the passenger experience positive, even as carrier and traveller numbers continue to rise, the airport implemented BlipTrack queue and flow technology at TSA checkpoints during 2014.
+The airport was the first in the United States to utilise this solution, which allows them to measure, understand and improve the traveller experience, and to better plan and allocate resources in cooperation with TSA.

 After one year of use, the airport was in a position to announce that, due to the data they had gathered using BlipTrack, they had successfully reduced TSA security line wait times by one third.
 In a 2015 report produced by Purdue University, standard wait times had dropped by nearly over four minutes from 13.2 minutes to 8.9 minutes, compared to 2011.

 In 2016, the TSA grabbed headlines across the country as passengers slogged through frustratingly slow-moving lines.